-The palliative nurse works closely with David and his wife to minimise the number of appointments and wherever possible sees him at home, providing as much time as possible for David and his wife to be together. providers involved in his care and the ambulance service, should their be an emergency, ensuring his EoL plan is followed and he remains at home where possible.
+The palliative nurse

+works closely with David and his wife to minimise the number of appointments and wherever possible sees him at home, providing as much time as possible for David and his wife to be together.

+David's records are shared amongst all the providers involved in his care and the ambulance service, should their be an emergency, ensuring his EoL plan is followed and he remains at home where possible.